styvesamson/tinybeans-backend-project/README.md

 # Tinybeans Evaluation

-**Congratulations on making it to the next round!**
+**Thanks for giving me honest feadback**

 Download the contents of this repo, and complete the assignment according to the details below.
 Once complete, upload publicly to your Git provider of choice (Github/Gitlab/Bitbucket) and share the repository link with the tinybeans team.

-NOTE: If you are on windows, make sure to clone the repo using `git clone git@github.com:tinybeanskids/tinybeans-backend-project.git --config core.autocrlf=input` to avoid issues starting up
+NOTE: If you are on windows, make sure to clone the repo using `git clone git@github.com:styvesamson/tinybeans-backend-project.git --config core.autocrlf=input` to avoid issues starting up

 ## How to run it